 If your repair kit has been through the wars, update it before your trip.
 Image: Ben Trewren

-Instead of eating your standard menu, try and come up with some fun Easter themed recipes.
-Damper is always a classic camping treat, but in the spirit of the season you could add cocoa powder, chocolate chips, or if you’re overflowing with easter eggs – break them up and throw them in for fun.

-If you really want to take it to the next level, then try making some hot cross buns in your camp oven.
+Instead of your standard menu, attempt some fun Easter-themed recipes.
+Damper is a classic camping treat, but in the spirit of the season simply add cocoa powder and chocolate chips – or, if you’re overflowing with Easter eggs, break them up and throw them in for fun too.
+Take it to the next level, and make hot cross buns in your camp oven.

-Don’t forget to stock up your fridge or esky with some fresh or pre-cooked seafood as well, or if you’re camping by the coast, support local and buy it there – or try catching the fish of the day yourself.
+Don’t forget to stock up your fridge or esky with some fresh or pre-cooked seafood too.
+If you’re camping by the coast, support local by purchasing there – or even catch the fish of the day yourself!

 Dirty gear is not a great way to start a trip, so give it a wipe down before you go.
 Image: Erin Wescombe

-Once the hunt is over, the chocolate eggs have all been gobbled, and the very last hot cross bun has been toasted, pack up your camp and leave the site better than you found it.
+When the hunt is over, the chocolate eggs have been gobbled, and the very last hot cross bun has been toasted – pack up camp and leave the site better than you found it.